-As a responsible business operator, the Group is committed to conducting its operation in a sustainable manner.
-The Group provides our employees with guidance on the key actions to reduce energy consumption and greenhouse gas ("GHG") emissions within our office premises.
-Our commitment extends to reducing GHG emissions and energy usage in our investment properties.
-The property manager in our investment properties plays a crucial role in implementing green initiatives and monitoring the utilisation status of the electrical appliances.
-For instance, our property manager has established an ESG Integrated Management System Policy Statement in place with ISO 14001 certification that is applicable to our building.
-As part of our energy-saving efforts, the idle engines and electrical appliances are switched off when not in use to conserve energy.
+The Group is committed to operating sustainably as a responsible business, providing employees with clear guidance on reducing energy consumption and greenhouse gas (GHG) emissions within office premises.
+This commitment extends to minimizing energy usage and GHG emissions across our investment properties.
+The property manager plays a key role in driving sustainable initiatives, including monitoring the use of electrical appliances.
+To support these efforts, an ESG Integrated Management System Policy, certified under ISO 14001 has been implemented to promote energy conservation and emissions reduction across our building operations.
+As part of the Group's energy-saving measures, idle engines and electrical appliances are turned off when not in use to further conserve energy.

-Environmental Protection (cont'd) Energy Conservation and Reducing Emissions (cont'd)
+Environmental Protection (cont'd)

+Energy Conservation and Reducing Emissions (cont'd)

-Further to that, the Group has adopted an advanced lighting management system with an automatic timer control to turn off the unused lights.
-Traditional fluorescent tubes have been replaced with energy-efficient lamps and Light Emitting Diode ("LED") lights at car parks and common areas, aiming to enhance energy efficiency and reducing GHG emissions.
-Additionally, the number of passenger-lifts available was reduced for service beyond working hours to achieve energy savings.
-We also collaborate with the property manager who enables us to upgrade the building facilities and monitor the electricity usage effectively.
-Given that the energy consumption primarily relies on electricity, we and the property management company regularly review the effectiveness of the existing energy-saving initiatives.
-With these energy-saving initiatives equipped, Nanyang Plaza was awarded the Energywise Certificate - Basic Level issued by the Hong Kong Green Organisation.
-Additionally, the building achieved a 34.0% reduction in Energy Utilization Index, as verified by the EMSD's energy audit.
+The Group has adopted several energy-saving measures to enhance efficiency and reduce greenhouse gas (GHG) emissions.
+An advanced lighting management system with automatic timers has been installed to switch off unused lights, while traditional fluorescent tubes have been replaced with energy-efficient lamps and LED lights in car parks and common areas.
+To further conserve energy, the number of passenger lifts in operation is reduced outside working hours.
+The Group works closely with the property manager to upgrade building facilities and monitor electricity usage effectively.
+Recognising that energy consumption mainly derives from electricity, regular assessments on the effectiveness of energy-saving measures are conducted.
+As a result of these efforts, Nanyang Plaza was awarded the Energywise Certificate - Basic Level issued by the Hong Kong Green Organisation.
+Additionally, the building achieved a 34.0% reduction in Energy Utilization Index, as verified by the EMSD's energy audit in 2023, and remains valid for this reporting period.